lfbergee/presentations/cypress.md

 - Do you actually test the component or the synthetic environment?
 - Also, do you test functionality that matters for the user or are you pleasing the test-coverage gods?

-## Why not test in the browser?

-> But Karma...

-> > yeah, but it's 2022 com'on people

 ---